paritytech/pallet-contracts-waterfall/README.md

-# srml-contracts test site
+# pallet-contracts test site

-This repo hosts tests for `srml-contracts`.
+This repo hosts tests for `pallet-contracts`.

 # Preparations